sav-che/TL-2/Authors/Chrysler, Mintin Asbury {std. Chrysler}.md

-> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/item/103860#page/177/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/page/33265844) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chrysler, Mintin Asbury (1871-1963), Canadian born American botanist, sometime on Harvard University, 1907 professor at the Agricultural College of S. Dakota, 1912 professor at the University of Maine at Orono, Dr. phil.
-University of Chicago 1923, professor of botany at Rutgers University, New Brunswick 1923-1942. (*Chrysler*).
+University of Chicago 1923, professor of botany at Rutgers University, New Brunswick 1923-1942.
+**Abbreviated name**: *Chrysler*

 #### Herbarium and types